from the master himself... yeah, yeah, he's a tough read... he's often tangential, but there is only one WENDELL ODOM...

 on a csma/cd Ethernet

-a device with a frame to send listens for the Ethernet to be not busy
+a device with a frame to send listens for the Ethernet to be

 the device sends the frame after not busy detected